Documentation

 How Do Templates Work in Communicate?

 In the Communicate App, templates are created and managed in the Templates section.
-Choose Smart Template or Legacy Template when creating a new template.

 Name your template, select length (1–20 weeks) with the Weeks dropdown, drag channel icons into the week/day grid, then Save.

-Using Templates:
+Using templates:

 • Navigate to the Communications Calendar within a Campaign Page

-Managing Templates:
+Managing templates:

 • Edit templates (changes only affect future uses, not existing campaigns)